Dallas Cowboys vs. Denver Broncos NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Home and road insights

-- Dallas has gone over the total in all three home games this season.
+- This year, in three home games, Dallas has gone over the total each time.

-- On the road, Denver has two wins against the spread and is 2-2 overall.
+- Denver is 2-2 overall, with two wins against the spread, on the road.

-- This year, in four away games, Denver has gone over the total once.
+- This year, in four road games, Denver has hit the over once.

 Powered by Data Skrive.